Kishor Nepal

 Kishor Nepal (किशोर नेपाल, born 6 June 1952) is a Nepalese journalist and writer.
 He worked for and groomed Kantipur and Nagarik Nepalese publications.

 Biography

 Nepal was born on 6 June 1952 in Nuwakot district.
-His father worked in India.
 When Nepal was five years old, his father died, and his mother started working.
 Nepal went to Pashupati School in Chabahil, Nepal, and then got government scholarship to study in Durbar High School in Kathmandu.
 He completed higher education in Tri-Chandra College in Kathmandu.